Newtown Veterinary Specialists is locally operated as a proud member of the PetVet Care Centers Network.

 Position Overview

-- The Veterinary Technician supports hospital operations by providing dedicated quality veterinary care and exceptional service to our patients and clients.
+Join our team as a Overnight Emergency Technician who supports hospital operations by providing dedicated quality veterinary care and exceptional service to our patients and clients.
 Responsibilities include providing patient care by determining animal requirements, conducting examinations and diagnostic procedures, assisting during surgery and operations, providing nursing care, assisting with feeding and caring for patients, maintaining medical supplies and equipment, overseeing triage and discharging patients, and maintaining patient medical records.

 Key Responsibilities